-Learning Outcome:
+Course Outcome:

 - 1. Understanding the evolution and growth of the finance function.
 The objective of the firm Shareholder wealth maximization. - 2.
 Make Strategic Investment decisions with the help of NPV, IRR and PI techniques.
 Calculating and interpreting the cost of capital for companies. - 3.
 Financing options available to firms, Trade-off between debt and equity, Criteria for deciding the optimal financing mix. - 4.
-How do managers decide how much to reinvest and how much to return to owners as dividends? - 5.
 Understand the concept of working capital and the working capital policies to manage cash and account receivable for a company.